 Yes, you can use frozen cranberries if you can’t find the fresh variety, but I do not recommend using dried (and sweetened) cranberries.

-Quick tips for making Citrus Cranberry Sangria
+Quick tips for making the best Cranberry Sangria recipe

 - Give it time to infuse!
 While you can drink the sangria immediately after it’s mixed, the flavors are more pronounced and delicious after they’ve melded together.
 Build in time for this!